Time Left to Your Personal Tax Due Date

-What is a personal
+What is Canadian personal

 Personal income tax in Canada is a type of tax that the government imposes on income generated by individuals.
 Federal tax rates range from 15-33% depending on your income level.

-All provinces also have a provincial tax which would be additional (for example Alberta’s ranges from 10-12%), however, many deductions are available to reduce your income amounts and thus reduce your taxable income.
+All provinces also have a provincial tax which would be additional (for example Alberta’s ranges from 10-12%), however, many tax deductions are available to reduce your income amounts and thus reduce your taxable income.
 Taking advantage of these is crucial in saving you tax dollars.

 What is Canadian